-Worldwide Brands Review — What is WWB and Is It Worth The Money?
+Worldwide Brands Review 2018 (plus Discount) — What is World Wide Brands and Is It Worth The Money?

-Worldwide Brands is by far the largest directory of products — the closest competitor is Salehoo, which has a similar number of suppliers, but only lists about 1.5 million products on their site, compared to over 16 million (as of 2017) in WWB’s database.
+World Wide Brands is by far the largest directory of products — the closest competitor is Salehoo, which has a similar number of suppliers, but only lists about 1.6 million products on their site, compared to over 16 million (as of 2018) in the World Wide Brands database.

-All of the wholesalers and drop shippers in the WWb directory have been checked by WWB staff, who places test orders and visit the supplier warehouse/offices to check they are legitimate.
+All of the wholesalers and drop shippers in the WWB directory have been researched by their staff, who place test orders and visit the supplier’s warehouse/offices to check they are legitimate.
+Because of this Worldwide Brands is able to guarantee that all their suppliers are reliable and risk free to deal with.

-It’s the only directory to be certified by eBay, and was founded in 1999 by Chris Malta — an eBay power-seller and published author about selling on eBay.
+Worldwide Brands has strong links to eBay.
+It’s the only directory to be officially certified by eBay, and was founded in 1999 by Chris Malta — an eBay power-seller who also published a book about selling on eBay in 2006.

-The company is based in Florida, and although they list suppliers from around the world, their focus is on those who are based in or supply to the USA.
+The company is based in Florida, and although they list suppliers from around the world, their focus is on suppliers to customers in the USA and Canada.

 Membership is not cheap — it costs $299 for lifetime membership (although there are some discounts available — here’s a link I found to get $30 off).